tracktownsoftware/NETReactorTest_DN45CrossAssembly/README.md

 Hello World from Library1.PublicClass
 Hello World from Library1.InternalClass
 ```
-6. FAIL: This test runs but in NETReactor1_Output\Library1.dll the InternalClass1 name and its method SaySomething are not obfuscated\renamed.
+6. RESULT: FAIL.
+ConsoleAppTest runs, but in assembly NETReactor1_Output\Library1.dll the InternalClass1 name and its method SaySomething are not obfuscated\renamed.

 **Obfuscation Test: NETReactorTest2_IgnoreInternalsVisibleTo.nrproj:**
-1. Open NETReactorTest1.nrproj in .NET Reactor app
+1. Open NETReactorTest2_IgnoreInternalsVisibleTo.nrproj in .NET Reactor app
 2. Note:
     - Library1.dll and Library2.dll are input files for obfuscation
     - String encryption is off
     - Ignore InternalsVisibleTo *IS* checked
 3. Click "Protect" to build obfuscated assemblies to folder NETReactor2_Output
-4. In a command window navigate to the NETReactor2_Ouput folder and run ConsoleAppTest.
+4. In a command window navigate to the NETReactor2_Output folder and run ConsoleAppTest.
 5. Console output:
 ```
 ConsoleAppTest...